gchq/Palisade-examples/README.md

 * [Local Docker/Kubernetes Containers](./deployment/local-k8s/README.md)

 ### [Deployment-jvm](deployment-jvm)
-Contains the deployment specific code and scripts for running the example within a locl JVM environment.
+Contains the deployment specific code and scripts for running the example within a local JVM environment.
 This can only be run locally
 * [Local JVM Processes](./deployment-jvm/local-jvm/README.md)

 ### [Example Library](example-library/README.md)
+The Example Library is a collection of Java classes that are required for running the example.
+For example, the `ExampleUser` class, as well as a number of fine-grained and coarse-grained policies that will be applied to the returned records.
+The `ExampleUser` datatype is a specialisation of the [Palisade-common](https://github.com/gchq/Palisade-common) `User` class and contains specific extra fields.
-The policies applied when running the example are a collection of static coarse-grained (resource-level) and fine-grained (record-level) rules that can be found in the *Example Library*, and are used for prepopulating the palisade services with data.
+The policies applied when running the example are a collection of static coarse-grained (resource-level) and fine-grained (record-level) rules that can be found in the *Example Library*, and are used for pre-populating the palisade services with data.
 This collection of example-specific rules, types and configurations is based around the possible policies a company might set out for users accessing sensitive employee data, depending upon their role in the company.
-Provides the `ExampleUser` datatype specialisation of the [Palisade-common](https://github.com/gchq/Palisade-common) `User`, as well as Rules to be used for policy setting.

 ### [Example Runner](example-runner/README.md)
 The example scenarios can be run using the Spring Boot REST client application in the *Example Runner*, requesting and reading for a number of different users, resources and contexts.